SynthesisLab/grape/README.md

 - ``grape-enum``: print all programs in a grammar up to a specific size
 - ``grape-info``: provides basic information about a given grammar
 - ``grape-intersection``: produce the intersection of two grammars when reading the same letter
+- ``grape-union``: produce the union of two grammars when reading the same letter
 - ``grape-prune``: produce a pruned grammar by removing redundant programs
 - ``grape-specialize``: specialize a generic grammar to a specific type request
 - ``grape-despecialize``: despecialize a generic grammar from a specific type request

-planned:

-- ``grape-union``: produce the union of two grammars when reading the same letter

 Supported grammar formats: